Plus Energy Quarter P18

 Milestone in Sustainable Serial Construction

-The buildings will be constructed in prefabricated timber modules, the underground car park will be solid.
-When planning the buildings, special attention was paid to energy performance and systems engineering – the goal is to develop an entire plus-energy quarter.
+The buildings were constructed in prefabricated timber modules, the underground car park is solid.
+When planning the buildings, special attention was paid to energy performance and systems engineering – the goal was to develop an entire plus-energy quarter.
 PVT collectors generate not only electricity but also heat, which serves as a source for heat pumps.
 This ensures a particularly high efficiency of the systems.
 By means of small exhaust air heat pumps, heated exhaust air is also fed into the primary circuit of the main heat pumps.
 This achieves heat recovery.

 Requirements of a KfW Efficiency House 40+ Met